clintonboys/clintonboys.com/content/projects/hugo-migration/index.md

 *January 1, 2025*

 As foreshadowed in my recent [post]({{< ref "posts/ten-years" >}}) reflecting on ten years of running my personal website, I recently migrated the site to [Hugo](https://gohugo.io/) after many years of blogging with Jekyll[^1].
-I used the [Liftoff](https://github.com/wjh18/hugo-liftoff?tab=readme-ov-file) theme by [Will Holmes](https://github.com/wjh18) as my starting point, and ended up making a large number of customisations - mostly in the CSS, to get back to a similar look and feel that I had in my old site, but also some changes a bit deeper in the templating structure.
+I used the [Liftoff](https://github.com/wjh18/hugo-liftoff?tab=readme-ov-file) theme by [Will Holmes](https://github.com/wjh18) as my starting point, and ended up making a large number of customisations - mostly in the CSS, but also some changes a bit deeper in the templating structure, to get back to a similar look and feel that I had in my old site.

 There were quite a few reasons for the change: